QUST-AIBBDRC/scBKAP/README.md

-# scBKAP: a single-cell RNA-Seq data clustering pipeline
+# scBKAP: a clustering model for single-cell RNA-Seq data based on bisecting K-means

 ## Overview